Configure RAID Logical Volumes on Oracle Linux

 df -h

-Warning: Proceeding too quickly to the next step may show an error due to foo/rr not being in-sync.
+Warning: Proceeding too quickly to the next step may show an error due to foo/rr not being in sync.

+This error occurs if the synchronization fails to complete after resizing the RAID LV above.
 Check the RAID LV with watch sudo lvs foo/rr and wait for the Cpy%Sync field to reach 100%.
-Once Cpy%Sync reaches 100%, use ctrl-c to exit the watch command.
+Once Cpy%Sync reaches 100%, use Ctrl-c to exit the watch command.
+See lvresize(8), lvextend(8) and lvreduce(8) man pages for more information.

 Increase Stripes on RAID LV